-Small and midsize business owners need to retain their top-performing employees to thrive.
-In addition to salary, the work environment is also a major factor when employees are deciding whether or not to stay with your firm.
+All business owners need to retain their top-performing employees to thrive.
+In addition to salary, the work environment is also a major factor when employees are deciding whether to stay with your firm.

-In the effort to create a positive work environment that makes employees want to stay, smaller businesses often have an edge over big firms in the ability to be more creative with policies that address work-life balance, including flexible work arrangements.
-Consider some ways you can offer employees low-cost benefits they will deeply appreciate.
+In an effort to create a positive work environment that makes employees want to stay, firms need the ability to be creative with policies that address work-life balance, including flexible work schedules and hybrid arrangements.
+Consider some ways you can offer employees these benefits they will deeply appreciate.

 Flexibility is the basic idea behind alternative work arrangements.
-You give employees some measure of control over their work schedules, thereby making it easier for them to manage non-job-related responsibilities and maintain work-life balance.
+You give employees some measure of control over their work schedules — and workspaces — thereby making it easier for them to manage non-job-related responsibilities and maintain work-life balance.
 There's also a business rationale behind the concept.
 When it's easier for employees to deal with pressures on the home front, they are likely to be more productive when they're on the job — and less inclined to jump ship if one of your competitors offers them a little more money.

 Flexible work arrangements can take a number of different forms:

 - Compressed workweek — Under this arrangement, employees work the normal number of hours but complete those hours in fewer than five days.
 The most common variation of the compressed workweek is the so-called 4/10, in which employees work four 10-hour days instead of five eight-hour days.
-Employees often appreciate this arrangement as it provides an extra day at home, thus improving work-life balance — a topic explored further in the Robert Half report, The Secrets of the Happiest Companies and Employees.
+Employees often appreciate this arrangement as it provides an extra day at home, thus improving work-life balance.

-- Permanent part-time arrangements — The hours for these alternative work arrangements usually vary from 20 to 29 hours per week, with employees sometimes given the right to decide which days they work and how long they work on those days.
+- Less than 40 hours — For employees who want to work limited hours, the workweek will usually vary from 20 to 29 hours, with employees sometimes given the right to decide what days they will work and how long they'll work on those days.
 The key attraction of this arrangement is that the employees may be entitled to company benefits, albeit on a prorated basis.